 How To Make Your Own Explainer Video

-Now that you know the benefits of explainer videos and the different types that you can use within your business, you now need to understand how to execute.
+Now that you know the benefits of explainer videos and the different types available to use within your business, it’s time to build your first video!

 Here are the best practices to create a good explainer video that converts: